F4INX/F4INX.github.io/_posts/2025-05-24-op-amp-capacitor-stability.md

 With some mathematics, it is possible to determine the optimum values which ensure both stability and performance.

-Since I had not yet the time to do the mathematics, in waiting, please fine a picture of these beautiful cats from Wikipedia:
+Since I had not yet the time to do the mathematics, in waiting, please find a picture of these beautiful cats from Wikipedia:

 <img src="https://upload.wikimedia.org/wikipedia/commons/6/68/Bombay_Katzen_of_Blue_Sinfonie.JPG" alt="Bombay black cats of blue symphonie."/>